 One Other Important Note

 Eat these kale chips immediately, if possible.
-The ones you buy at the store come bagged with a dessicant, which keeps them from absorbing moisture.
+The ones you buy at the store come bagged with a desiccant, which keeps them from absorbing moisture.

 If you do have leftovers, store in an airtight container in the fridge and know that they will be soft when you eat them.
-They’ll still taste good, but they won’t be remotely chip like in texture.
+They’ll still taste good, but they won’t be remotely chip-like in texture.

 I created a video for this recipe, or you can check out the written version below the video.

 Crispy air fryer ranch kale chips take just a few minutes in the air fryer.